megamarc/Tilengine/README.md

 # Getting binaries

 ## Download from itch.io
 The best way to get prebuilt binaries ready to run is grabbing them from official itch.io acount: https://megamarc.itch.io/tilengine.
 Just download the package for your platform.
+You can also find prebuilt binaries and their dependencies inside the `/lib` directory

 ## Build from source
 You can also build the library from source.
+It's very easy:
 ### Windows
-First you'll need to provide libpng and SDL2 development libraries (headers and binaries) into the suitable folders inside the `/src` folder.
-They're not distributed with Tilengine source.
-See `readme.txt` files inside `/src/libpng` and `/src/sdl` for detailed instructions.<br>
 Open the `/Tilengine.sln` project, you'll need Visual Studio Community. x86 and x64 targets provided.
 ### Linux/OSX
 **Prerequisites**: you'll need GNU Make and GCC toolchain, and development libraries for png and SDL2.
 To install required packages, open a terminal window and run the following command: